Frequently Asked Questions

 Do you have a showroom?

-Yes we do.
-Please book an appointment on (02) 9971 8802 for a showroom meeting, or pop down to our factory at 6/7 Jubilee Ave, Warriewood during business hours.
+We don’t have a showroom but we do have a factory display which exhibits a whole range of wardrobes, handles and different door options.
+Please book an appointment on (02) 9971 8802 or pop down to our factory at 6/7 Jubilee Ave, Warriewood during business hours.

 How do you ensure cleanliness?

 By only using employees not contractors we teach our staff to take pride in our clients homes.
 Every installer has blankets, vacumn cleaner, waste bags and protective equipment to ensure your home is clean from start to finish.
 If you feel that your house is untidy you can call the business owner directly on 0410 218 699 (Chris Volpe) because we pride ourselves in being the cleanest trade you’ve experienced.